 The band is comprised of 70 adult musicians aged 18 and above and is open without fee or audition to anyone who plays a wind or percussion instrument.

-While all instrumentalists are welcome without audition, there are particular openings available for flute, clarinet and French horn.
+While all instrumentalists are welcome without audition, there are particular openings available for flute (both 1st and 2nd chair positions), 1-2 French Horns and 2nd Oboe.
 If you are interested in becoming a member, please read more about joining the band.

 About the Band

 The band provides exposure to music of all styles.
 Through performances in surrounding communities, the band acts as a good-will ambassador for the arts on behalf of the village.
-In past years the band has played twice at Cantigny Park and was honored to perform multiple times at the prestigious Wheaton Band Festival.
+In past years the band has played at Cantigny Park as well as performances in Mundelein, Wheeling, Mt Prospect and of course, Buffalo Grove.

 In addition to the Symphonic Band, its core ensemble, the band has branched out into small ensembles that perform in an annual Ensemble Recital as well as independent venues throughout the year and a full Jazz Band that performs jazz classics by Artie Shaw, Count Basie, Duke Ellington, Maynard Ferguson, and others.